Top 20 MBA HR Project Ideas and Topics for 2025

 Here’s a summary of its benefits and drawbacks.

-In real-world applications, many companies have successfully implemented 360-degree feedback to boost employee performance and promote a culture of accountability.
+In practical applications, many companies have successfully implemented 360-degree feedback to boost employee performance and promote a culture of accountability.
 Here are a few examples.

-The objective of this project is to analyze how continuous feedback impacts employee performance and engagement compared to annual performance reviews.
+This project aims to analyze how continuous feedback impacts employee performance and engagement compared to annual performance reviews.

-Shifting from annual performance reviews to continuous feedback involves key project features that highlight its transformative nature.
+Shifting from annual performance reviews to continuous feedback involves key project features, highlighting its transformative nature.
 Here are some features.

 Below is an overview of the benefits and challenges of both approaches.